F-Olivieri/doi-10.1016-j.jsv.2016.03.005-additional-material/README.md

 3. Open AlgComp_Listen.maxproj

 ## Further info
-Compiled versions of the software for Mac and Windows can be downloaded at the following links (MAC)
+Compiled versions of the software for Mac and Windows can be downloaded from <https://github.com/F-Olivieri/doi-10.1016-j.jsv.2016.03.005-Additional-Material/releases>
-(WIN)